vpasq/Delivery-Notification-System/README.md

 # DeliveryNotificationSystem ([UML Diagram](https://github.com/vpasq/Delivery-Notification-System/blob/master/UML_DeliveryNotificationSystem.pdf))

-This is a Java Maven Project Template that uses the Observer Pattern.
+This is a Java Maven Project that uses the Observer Pattern.
 - Delivery requests are listed in an auction
 - Delivery driver subscribers bid on delivery requests
 - Initial notifications are sent out when a delivery request is created